huy222-lu/huy222-lu.github.io/index.md

 > **Research Intern in JD Logistics    &nbsp;&nbsp;&nbsp;       Summer 2021**
  * Led a fair courier workload measurement project, which has been **deployed nationwide**

-> **Research Intern in JD Logistics    &nbsp;&nbsp;&nbsp;       Summer 2022**
- * Led a relay-based courier scheduling project in last-mile logistics, which has been **deployed in more than 200 delivery stations**, serving about 1 million orders a day
- * Led an order transportation optimization project, which has been **deployed in one major city in China**

-> **Research Intern in JD Logistics    &nbsp;&nbsp;&nbsp;       Summer 2023**
- * Led a courier workload measurement project to achieve fair last-mile task assignments
- * Led a cooperation-based last-mile delivery project to improve courier efficiency, which has been **deployed in more than 200 delivery stations**

 > **Research Intern in JD Logistics    &nbsp;&nbsp;&nbsp;       Summer 2024**
  * Led a heterogeneous task assignment system to optimize courier efficiency in conducting various tasks